Pastor Maldonado: Formula Renault 3.5

 Maldonado secured a full-time drive in the Formula Renault 3.5 Series with Draco Racing in 2006.
 He was classified third overall, with three race wins, six further podium finishes, and five pole positions.

-In a season that was marked by controversy Maldonado could have won the title were it not for a disqualification from first place at Misano for a technical infringement.
+In a season that was marked by controversy, Maldonado could have won the title were it not for a disqualification from first place at Misano for a technical infringement.
 Draco Racing lodged an appeal and the results of the championship remained provisional until Italy's National Court of Appeal for Motorsport upheld the stewards' decision at a hearing in January 2007.
 The lost fifteen points would have been enough to move him up from third to first in the standings, ahead of Alx Danielsson and Borja García.

 GP2 Series

 Maldonado's performances in FR3.5 were enough to attract the interest of GP2 teams, and he signed a contract to drive for Trident Racing in 2007 after a successful test in late 2006.
 He took his first victory in only his fourth race in the series with a commanding win at Monaco.
-However, he had to miss the final four rounds of the season after breaking a collarbone during training, leaving him outside the championship top 10.
+However, he had to miss the final four rounds of the season after breaking a collarbone during training, leaving him outside the championship top-ten.

-He moved to the Piquet Sports team for 2008, his second year in the series.
-At midseason he had two poles and two podiums.
+Maldonado moved to the Piquet Sports team for 2008, his second year in the series.
+At midseason, he had two poles and two podiums.
 He had a farcical sprint race in the wet at Silverstone – he stalled on the dummy grid, picked up a penalty for speeding in the pitlane as he joined the race, another penalty for passing under yellow flags, and crashed into Adrián Vallés and Kamui Kobayashi on the final lap.
 He started at the back of the grid for the Hungary feature race, but he moved up to finish fifth after staying out for longer than any other driver, and setting a succession of quick laps on these worn tyres.
 Four podium finishes—including a win at Spa—in the final six races saw him rise to fifth place in the drivers' championship by the end of the season.